ReNformation

 C. Ten

-6. The loom warp threads are cut off at the ends when finished.
+The loom’s warp threads are cut off at the ends when the weaving is finished.

 A. True

-8. What is the best structure for a camping tent?
+What structural design is generally best for a camping tent?

 A. A box tent

-A. The individual curtains are 4 cubits by 30 cubits
+A. The individual curtains measure 4 cubits by 30 cubits.

-B. The individual curtains are 4 cubits by 28 cubits
+B. The individual curtains measure 4 cubits by 28 cubits. -

 A. True